fission/fission.io/content/en/docs/reference/fission-cli/fission_httptrigger_delete.md

       --name string               HTTP trigger name
-      --function string           Name of the function for trigger(s) --triggerNamespace string   --triggerns |:|: Namespace for trigger object (default "default") -h, --help                      help for delete
+      --function string           Name of the function for trigger(s) --triggerNamespace string   --triggerns |:|: Namespace for trigger object (default "default") --ignorenotfound            Treat "resource not found" as a successful delete.
+  -h, --help                      help for delete
 ```